DOI-ONRR/doi-extractives-data/_how-it-works/renewables.md

 Hydroelectric energy is the country’s oldest and largest source of renewable energy, [supplying 10% of U.S. electricity generation from 1950-2015](https://energy.gov/sites/prod/files/2016/10/f33/Hydropower-Vision-10262016_0.pdf).

 Hydroelectric technologies capture the power of flowing water and turn it into electricity.
 The most common type of hydroelectric power plants are dams that store water in reservoirs.
 Water released from the reservoir spins a turbine, which in turn activates a generator to produce electricity.

+Washington leads in hydroelectric energy, producing [29% of the nation's hydroelectric energy in 2015]({{site.baseurl}}/explore/WA/#production).

+The [Bureau of Reclamation](https://www.usbr.gov/), responsible for managing, developing, and protecting waster sources is the second largest producer of hydroelectric power.
+The Bureau's 53 powerplants bring water to more than 31 million people.
+Today, it's the largest wholesaler of water in the country.

 ### Biomass